cea-hpc/modules/doc/source/ml.rst

 Multiple modulefiles to load and to unload can be specified on a single :command:`ml` command line.
 In this situation unloads are treated first in specified order, then loads are processed also in specified order (see `EXAMPLES`_ section below).

 If an error occurs among either modulefile loads or unloads, command line processing is stopped and every unloads and loads performed are rolled back.
+Conversely, if :command:`ml` is removed from :mconfig:`abort_on_error` configuration option list or if :option:`--force` option is set, unload and load sequence continues: already achieved module evaluations are kept and unload then load sequence is resumed with the remaining modulefiles.

 :command:`ml` command line is parsed first to match every known command line switches or module sub-commands.
 So to load a modulefile via the :command:`ml`